Derived HER2 Recode (2010+)

 - Site-specific Factor (SSF) SSF9 contains information on whether the patient tested positive, negative, or borderline according to an Immunohistochemistry (IHC) test;

 - SSF11 contains results from a Fluorescence In Situ Hybridization (FISH) test;

 - SSF13 contains results from a Chromogenic In Situ hybridization (CISH) test, etc.

 We used an algorithm to derive HER2 information for these cases using these test interpretation results.
-Before we applied the algorithm for the 4,192 cases, we first applied it to cases (n=53,342) for whom directly coded HER2 summary information was available to assess agreement of the derived results to the coded results.
+Before we applied the algorithm for the cases with missing summary information, we first applied it to cases for whom directly coded HER2 summary information was available to assess agreement of the derived results to the coded results.
 When we compared the results obtained using these two approaches, we found agreement to be more than 97%.

 Algorithm for Derived HER2 Summary Variable

 - First we assessed the test interpretation variables such as SSF9 (IHC), SSF11 (FISH), SSF13 (CISH), SSF14 (Other) for deriving HER2 summary information.

 - We then created a composite variable by looking at FISH/CISH/OTHER test interpretation results (SSF11/SSF13/SSF14).
 The composite or recoded variable is called FCO_comb with the idea being: